feichtingerm/rdmlifesciunivie/rdm_lifesciences_liascript-course_v1.md

 Blended Learning and Our Plan
 --------------------
 This course is designed around a concept called “blended learning”, which is a fancy way of saying that we use both online and in-person learning resources.
-In our case, you will have until October 22nd to complete the online modules here on Moodle.
+In our case, you will have until March 19th to complete the online modules here on Moodle.
 The Moodle portion of the course should take you around 2.5-3 hours and we recommend you complete the modules in-order but you don't have to do them all at once.
-On October 23rd and 24th (9:00-12:00 each day), we will meet in-person in UBB SR 2.1 (Stair 1, 2nd floor) to delve deeper into the mysteries of RDM.
+On March 19th and 20th (9:00-12:00 each day), we will meet in-person in UBB (see Moodle or u:rise for details) to delve deeper into the mysteries of RDM.
 Intriguing, we know.

 ![The Upturned Microscope](https://upmic.files.wordpress.com/2019/05/epfl-may2019-flipped-classroom.png?w=650&h=199 " [Flipped Classroom by Upturned Microscope](https://upmic.files.wordpress.com/2019/05/epfl-may2019-flipped-classroom.png?w=650&h=199),[CC BY-NC-ND 3.0](https://creativecommons.org/licenses/by-nc-nd/3.0/)")